 Types of Urinary Retention

 Two types of urinary retention are chronic and acute.
-With chronic, you may be able to urinate by have trouble emptying your bladder completely or may feel the urgent need to urinate by have little success when you get to the toilet.
-With acute, you can’t go to the bathroom at all, even though you have a full bladed.
+With chronic, you may be able to urinate by have trouble emptying your bladder completely or may feel the urgent need to urinate but have little success when you get to the toilet.
+With acute, you can’t go to the bathroom at all, even though you have a full bladder.
 This type is a medical emergency and you should seek a doctor’s care immediately.

 The condition is most common with men in their 50s and 60s; however, it can also occur in women.
 A woman may experience urinary retention if her bladder sags or moves out of normal position.
-For a diagnosis, your doctor will perform a number of tests including a urine sample and a bladder scan.
+For diagnosis, your doctor will perform a number of tests including a urine sample and a bladder scan.

 Treatment is different depending on the type you have.
 With acute, urinary catheterization relieves the retention.
-For longer term treatment, our highly-trained doctors will determine an individualized plan to fit your specific needs.
+For longer-term treatment, our highly-trained doctors will determine an individualized plan to fit your specific needs.